hyphacoop/RooLLM/README.md

 ###### Github app

+Creating a github app allows to control permissions more granularly.
+Hypha runs this codebase as [RooLLM](https://github.com/apps/roollm) Github App.

 1. `GITHUB_APP_ID`: the id of the github app.
 2. `GITHUB_PRIVATE_KEY_BASE64`: the private key of the github app in base64 encoded format.
 3. `GITHUB_INSTALLATION_ID`: the installation id of the github app.

+---

 ### Run the project